Toyota Tacoma vs 4Runner: Stock Comparison & Lifted Off-Road Guide

 Insurance and Warranty Impacts

 While your Toyota retains its factory warranty under the Magnuson-Moss Warranty Act, some dealerships may deny warranty claims for damage caused by the raised body.
+Insurance costs may also increase after installing a lift kit.

 Looks & Customization Options

 The most noticeable difference between the two is the body style, with the 4Runner being an SUV and the Tacoma a truck.
-Since they share the same platform, many features are similar, though there are slight differences such as the Tacoma’s larger grille.
+Customization options are nearly endless, limited only by your budget and creativity.

 Verdict: Which One Should You Choose?

 Both vehicles are built for off-roading and tackling rough terrain, yet they also fit right in around town.
 The real decision comes down to your driving needs and lifestyle preferences.
-Do you need the utility of a truck, or would a family-friendly SUV suit you better?

 Best for Hardcore Off-Roaders